Steps to Choosing a School

 Applications are typically not required for students who are:

-- Continuing at their current SPPS school to the next grade level.
+- Continuing at their current school or magnet program to the next grade level

-- Residents of Saint Paul currently enrolled in SPPS and who are entering kindergarten, grades 6 or 9 by following their school’s pathway.
+- Residents of Saint Paul currently enrolled and who are entering kindergarten, grades 6 or 9 by following their school’s pathway.

 During the enrollment process, students are given a ranking based on several criteria (known as priorities) before acceptance to a school.
 The priorities do not guarantee acceptance.